hornley/taskreminder/README.rst

     - Fixed Tast.txt overwritten after a new update
     - Fixed the X button of each window not closing properly
     - Fixed Backup/Logging path does not exist error
+- Alpha-1.4.0 (09-30-2023)
+    - Added a date chooser or calendar gui for the due date
+    - Added an option menu for priority
+    - Added Reset after a modification in config
+    - Added done button in specific task window, choose a subtask within the chosen task to remove as done
+    - Added settings for each window (Only Topmost option available)
+    - Added Check for almost due tasks
+    - Subtask near due date pop up
+    - Backup disable and enable config
+    - Minimizable to taskbar config
+    - Change some text buttons
+    - Fixed Specific Showed Task not closing the other windows
+    - Fixed error messages